The latest Silverstripe CMS administration panel is arranged in four main areas, as shown below:

 Here is where you can manage some global settings like the site name and user access control.

-Help provides direct access to SilverStripe User Help.
+CMS User help — direct access to Silverstripe CMS User Help.
 This is the site you are looking at right now!

 Areas within the Pages section

-The Publishing bar on the bottom of the page allows you to save, publish (make publicly available), unpublish (return to draft), unpublish and archive (remove from site tree) or add the page to a Campaign.
+The Action toolbar at the bottom of the page allows you to save, publish (make publicly available), unpublish (return to draft), unpublish and archive (remove from site tree) or add to a campaign.

 Edit mode toggle and page preview